RunestoneInteractive/httlads/_sources/WorldFacts/summarizing_gov_form_using_pandas_pivot_table.rst

 Comparing Government Forms
 ============================

-The goal of this section is to be able to summarize, sort, organize or count the data in a specific database using pivot tables.
-In this section, we will work with the data that we scraped from CIA World Factbook website.
-We will compare different forms of government, and how the form of government might have an impact on economic success of the countries.
-For this example, we will measure economic stability based on GDP.
+The goal of this section is to be able to summarize, sort, organize, or count the data in a specific database using pivot tables.
+In this section, we will work with the data that we scraped from the CIA World Factbook website.
+We will compare different forms of government and how the form of government might impact the countries' economic success.
+For this example, we will measure financial stability based on GDP.
 We'll do this by building a pivot table in Pandas.
-You have already done this in a spreadsheet, so it's good to see how to do it in Pandas as well.
-In order to accomplish this, we are going to have to do the following.
+You have already done this in a spreadsheet, so it's good to see how to do it in Pandas .
+To accomplish this, we are going to have to do the following.

 1. Learn or review how you can do some web scraping to get the form of government.
 2. Learn about the ``pivot_table`` and ``pivot`` methods
 3. Practice adding new data to a data frame

-If you haven't already, you should review the example of :ref:`screenscrape`.
+If you haven't already, you should review the example of ref:`screenscrape`.
 This will show you the basics of reading and grabbing information out of a page.

-**NOTE:** If you scraped the whole data from CIA World Factbook 2017 in the previous exercies, you should be able to use the Governmenty Type field from the CSV file you saved.
-However, you can also dig in to getting the information the Government type information from `this page <../_static/government_type.html>`_.
+**NOTE:** If you scraped the whole data from CIA World Factbook 2017 in the previous exercise, you should be able to use the Government Type field from the CSV file you saved.
+However, you can also dig into getting the information the Government type information from `this page <../_static/government_type.html>`_.
 If you decide to use this link, make sure to add the new information to your existing data set.

 Now, let's look at making a pivot table.
-We will do an example to see how government forms, region of the world, and parts of the economy might be related.
+We will do an example to see how government forms, regions of the world, and parts of the economy might be related.
 For this exercise, we will use GDP.
-We have a column for region, a column for government forms, and we have information on the GDP.
+We have a column for the region, a column for government forms, and information on the GDP.
-What we want to do is summarize that information in a table where we have a row for each region, and a column for each classification of government form.
+We want to summarize that information in a table where we have a row for each region and a column for each classification of government form.
 Then in each cell, we would like to summarize the fraction of the economy that comes from GDP.

-We have used government forms for our classifaction which is nominal.
-If the information you choose for column is numeric and you want change it to nominal, you can use the ``map`` method, a lambda function, and a dictionary that maps from that specifc column number to a label.
+We have used government forms for our nominal classification.
+If the information you choose for the column is numeric and you want to change it to nominal, you can use the ``map`` method, a lambda function, and a dictionary that maps from that specific column number to a label.

 Now, let's pivot the table.
 The pivot table method takes three parameters:
 ``index``, ``columns``, and ``values``.
-The index parameter asks "what values from the original table should I use as the new row index?".
-The columns parameter asks "what values from the original table should I use as the column headings?".
+The index parameter asks, "what values from the original table should I use as the new row index?".
+The columns parameter asks, "what values from the original table should I use as the column headings?".
 The values parameter says what values to include in the cells.
-In most cases, these values will need to be aggregated in some way, and by default the aggregation is to take the mean.
+In most cases, these values will need to be aggregated in some way, and by default, the aggregation is to take the mean.